dotnet/designs/accepted/2022/dotnet-release-labels.md

 **Release support status labels:**

 - **Preview** -- Indicates a release is in preview and (unless "RC") is unsupported.
-- **RC** -- Indicates a release candidate that has a go-live license and is supported in production.
+- **Go-live** -- Indicates a preview or release candidate is supported in production.
 - **Active** - Indicates that a release has full support and is being actively updated to improve functional capabilities and mitigate security vulnerabilities.
 - **Maintenance** -- Indicates that a release is within 6 months of remaining support and is only updated to mitigate security vulnerabilities.
 - **EOL** -- Indicates that the support has ended ("end of life").